The Ithaca Health Alliance was founded in 1997. Our mission is to facilitate

 Through the IHA Community Grants program, small grants are offered to other groups doing

-is currently being restructured.
+financial need.
 If you would like to donate to support

 health grants please click here.